sillsdev/khmer-character-specification/specification.md

 *   -ន្ទ្រ	ន ្ទ ្រ		as in	សុរេន្ទ្រ		/soʔ.reen/		‘Indra’
 *   -ក្ត្រ	ក ្ត ្រ		as in	ភក្ត្រ		/pʰeak/			‘face’

 រ /r/ seems to play an important role in the three consonant clusters.
-According to the Chuon Nath dictionary data, it usually occurs as the last member of the cluster, but never to be found in between the first and the last member, or it is not pronounceable.
-For instance, ស្ព្រីង should be typed as it is spelled, like (ស /s/+ ្ព /p/+ ្រ /r/+ ី /ii/+ ង/ŋ/ → /spriiŋ/), not (ស /s/+ ្រ /r/+ ្ព /p/+ ី /ii/+ ង /ŋ/ → /srpiiŋ/).
+According to the Chuon Nath dictionary data, it usually occurs as the last member of the cluster, but never to be found in between the first and the last members, or it is not pronounceable.
+For instance, ស្ព្រីង should be typed as it is spelled and pronounced, like (ស /s/+ ្ព /p/+ ្រ /r/+ ី /ii/+ ង/ŋ/ → /spriiŋ/), not (ស /s/+ ្រ /r/+ ្ព /p/+ ី /ii/+ ង /ŋ/ → /srpiiŋ/).
+This is how students are taught how to spell and pronounce words in school.
+Keyboard designers may use visual order (i.e. what you see first from left to right, you type first), phonetic order (i.e. you type as you would pronounce) or a combination of the two; as long as the outputs are consistent with the expected character order--the key is ្រ /r/ has to occur last in the character sequence.

 For a list of 50 instances of words with three consonant in the final position (i.e. one consonant followed by two subscripts), please refer to [Appendix D](#ThreeConsonantClusters).